 Steve Johnson, Project Director shares some insight on Allrig’s winning formula.
 “We proposed a team of senior experts where each person had 20-30 years of experience and knowledge with derricks and rope access.
 The client was impressed with our wealth of experience.
 Additionally, Allrig’s facility is close to the customer’s and we had core technicians on the ground already, so we were able to mobilize personnel on extremely short notice.
 The other companies didn’t have people on the ground like we did.”

-Showcasing Allrig’s one-stop shop capabilities
+Showcasing Allrig’s capabilities

 The project comprised assembling, erecting, outfitting and installing 7 Lee C. Moore-manufactured derricks that weighed 250 tons each, within a tight timescale of 6 weeks.
 Working with a small team of technical and rope access experts in extreme heat conditions, we kicked off the project by checking all derrick components received, ensuring they were not damaged or missing parts.
 We first assembled the lower derrick, followed by the upper derrick and crown.

 On the lower derrick, we began with the panel assembly of the four sides lying in a horizontal position.
 We then installed all component parts and guide rails, OEM equipment, piping systems, electrical lights and JB’s.
 We then assembled and outfitted the upper section of the derrick in the same manner.

 We then ‘top and tailed’ both the lower- and upper derrick sections into vertical positions, ready for installation onto the rig.
 We installed the lower section onto the rig first, followed by the upper section, weighing 75 tons.